webplatform/docs/concepts/programming/javascript/objects/index.md

 ==Object everything==

 In JavaScript, almost everything is an object.
 All primitive types except <code>null</code> and <code>undefined</code> are treated as objects.
 They can be assigned properties (assigned properties of some types are not persistent), and they have all characteristics of objects.
+Even simple functions are objects in JavaScript.

 ==Enumerating all properties of an object==